Brown-University-Library/bell/README.md

     - end result: `e__accession_number_to_pid_dict.json` file containing a dict of accession-numbers-to-pids.
     - accession-numbers without pids imply creation of a new metadata-only object (which may gain an associated image later)
     - accession-numbers with pids imply checking to see if fedora metadata needs to be updated
+    - note, after metadata-only objects are created, this will be re-run until the `count_null` is zero.
-    - status:
+    - status: IN-PROCESS
-        - run 2017-06-28; shows 97 accession-numbers without pids
+        - run 2018-May-21; shows 220 accession-numbers without pids
-        - rerun 2017-06-29 after new metadata file from J.C.; shows 97 accession-numbers without pids (one changed pid from previous list)
-        - done 2017-07-03 -- no acession numbers without pids.

 NOTE, NEW STEP HERE -- we'll apply check-for-deletions logic here -- so that we can check with J.C. right away.